mendix/docs/content/refguide6/clustered-mendix-runtime.md

 {{% alert type="warning" %}}

 Clustering Support is **beta** feature.
 This means that it is _not supported_ in production environments.
-We recommend skipping this clustering implementation beccause this feature has been redesigned completely in Mendix 7.
+We recommend skipping this clustering implementation because this feature has been redesigned completely in Mendix 7.

 {{% /alert %}}